Omj3579/my-multilingual-site-production/src/New Project structure/homepage-original-refined.md

 **Quote:**
 "We believe manufacturing should be intelligent, beautiful, and responsible.
 That’s what we build every day."
-– Peter Jekő, Managing Director
+– Péter Jekő, Managing Director

 ---